vendrcontrib/vendr-reviews/README.md

 - [x] Add page to view and edit some properties on review.
 - [x] Allow to delete review(s).
 - [ ] Allow to change status og review(s).
+- [ ] Change review UpdateDate on save.